idaholab/moose/framework/doc/content/syntax/Functors/index.md

 [CoupledForce.md], [BodyForce.md], [MatCoupledForce.md], [ADMatCoupledForce.md], we could just have a single object
 `FunctorForce` and have the force term be a functor.

-`Functions` provide a good analogy to `Functors`. `Functions` are evaluated on-the-fly at a location in space and time.
-`Functors` are evaluated on-the-fly with a space and a time argument.
-The space arguments can be an element, a point in an element, a face of an element, and so on.
+`Functions` provide a good analogy to `Functors`.
+Both `Functions` and `Functors` are evaluated on-the-fly at a location in space and time, but for `Functors`, the space arguments can be an element, a point in an element, a face of an element, and so on.
 The time arguments represent the state of the functor : current, previous value (whether in time or iteration), or value before that previous one.